After two years of writing a book it’s almost finished. Hooray!

 If you are publishing through a publisher make sure you review all the marketing and promotion material before it goes out.
 You need the key messages to be consistent online and offline, and through all channels

 The cover design and internal page layouts matter …..a lot.
 Publishers have professional teams to do this, but make sure you have your say.
-Self publishers find a book designer on eLance (www.elance.com).
+Self-publishers find a book designer on Fiverr (www.fiverr.com).
 A good design is well worth the investment

 Join the Book Marketing Network

-The Book Marketing Network is a online community for authors and small publishers to share their knowledge and support each other.
+The Book Marketing Network is an online community for authors and small publishers to share their knowledge and support each other.
 Lots of great ideas

 One Month Before Launch